apprtm28/reverse-MDE-calc/README.md

 This tool calculates the Minimum Detectable Effect (MDE) for an A/B test given a fixed sample size.
 It's based on the statistical methodology used in Evan Miller's Sample Size Calculator but works in reverse - instead of calculating the required sample size for a given MDE, it calculates the smallest effect size you can reliably detect with your available sample size.

+## Why This Calculator?

+Most A/B test calculators tell you how many samples you need for a given effect size.
+However, in the real world, teams often face fixed traffic constraints or time limitations.
+This calculator solves the reverse problem, helping teams understand what they can realistically test with their available sample size.
+Here's why this is valuable:

+1. **Practical Reality Check**: Instead of asking "how many users do I need?" (which you might not be able to control), you can ask "what's the smallest change I can reliably detect?"
+This helps set realistic expectations for your A/B tests.

+2. **Resource Planning**:
+   - If the MDE is too high for your business needs, you know you need to:
+     - Wait longer to collect more samples
+     - Find ways to increase traffic
+     - Or consider other testing approaches
+   - If the MDE is lower than needed, you might be able to run shorter tests

+3. **Risk Assessment**:
+   - Helps teams understand if they have enough statistical power to detect meaningful changes
+   - Prevents teams from running underpowered tests that might miss important effects
+   - Helps avoid wasting time on tests that can't detect business-relevant changes

+4. **Complementary to Standard Calculators**:
+   - Traditional calculators tell you required sample size
+   - This reverse calculator answers the opposite question
+   - Together, they provide a complete picture for test planning

+5. **Educational Tool**:
+   - The visual power analysis curve helps teams understand the relationship between sample size, effect size, and statistical power
+   - Makes statistical concepts more tangible for non-technical stakeholders

+This calculator is particularly valuable for product teams, growth teams, and anyone doing online experimentation with fixed traffic constraints - a very common real-world scenario.

 ## Features

 - Calculate MDE given sample size and baseline conversion rate